 SRL Publishing will not, under any circumstances, review or accept submissions with any of the following topics or elements: graphic or eroticised incest/rape; necrophilia; paedophilia; bestiality; erotica, fetishes or porn; or anything that encourages violence, hate, or racism.
 No exceptions.

-We’re currently not looking to publish poetry, self-help titles, short story collections, anthologies, or faith-based books.
+We’re currently not looking to publish poetry, self-help titles, anthologies, or faith-based books.

 Do I need an agent?

-Do I have to pay any upfront fees to publish with you?
+Do I have to pay any fees to publish with you?

-No. If we offer you a publishing contract there are no fees involved.
-We never charge our authors to publish with us.
-All work submitted to us is considered for a ‘traditional publishing contract’.
-This is where no costs are incurred by the author and the whole cost for producing, publishing, and marketing the work is covered by SRL Publishing.
+If we offer you a publishing contract there are no fees involved, only what we pay you.
+We never charge our authors to publish with us and we believe this should be industry standard.
+All work submitted to us is considered for a traditional publishing contract This is where no costs are incurred by the author and the whole cost for producing, publishing, and marketing the work is covered by SRL Publishing.

 How much will I get paid?